 In general, Google only penalizes websites that do unnatural link building.
 These are things like Private Blog Networks (PBNs) or getting backlinks at a crazy fast rate.

 For example, if you get a few backlinks in one month that looks natural.
-But, if you get hundreds of backlinks in one day from a questionable source, they’re going to know something is not quite right.
+But, if you get hundreds of backlinks in one day from a questionable source, they’re going to know something is not quite right and boom, you get penalized.

 Another aspect of link building and not getting penalized is making sure you keep anchor texts natural.
 What are anchor texts?
 These are the group of words hyperlinked on a webpage.

-Too many times people try to put all of their “money” keywords in the anchor text thinking it’ll result in higher rankings.
+Too many times people try to put all of their “money” keywords in the anchor text and their link placements thinking it will result in higher rankings.
 Here’s the problem.
 If you overdo it, Google will notice and penalize you.

 We recommend that clients focus on using a variety of different anchor texts: natural phrases, click here, learn more, or your brand name.